 The Magis Society

-Stay current with students and other alum by reading the CFJ Blog, we post pieces focused on themes related to faith and justice in everyday life, community, and society.
+The CFJ Blog highlights pieces written by Magis Society members as well as current students and staff focused on themes related to faith and justice in everyday life, community, and society.
 If you are doing something cool in the world or have wisdom to share from your post XU experience with a larger audience, we would love for you to contribute.
 Instructions found HERE.

-Grace Badik is the Jesuit Volunteer (JV) for Street Roots in Portland, OR, serving the homeless community through her work with vendors.
-She hails from Toledo, Ohio and received her bachelor's in some crazy thing called Philosophy, Politics, and the Public from Xavier University in 2013.
-Outside of JV life and Street Roots, she loves reading playing basketball, and being lazy on a sunday afternoon.
+Grace Badik was the Jesuit Volunteer (JV) for Street Roots in Portland, OR, serving the homeless community through her work with vendors from 2013-2015.
+She hails from Toledo, Ohio and received her Bachelors degree in Philosophy, Politics, and the Public from Xavier University in 2013.
+Grace recently started a position with JVC Northwest.
 Read her blog post Finding My Roots Delivering Others to [The Capital] on the CFJ Blog.